Infinitesimal automorphisms of algebraic varieties and vector fields on elliptic surfaces: Proofs of the Main Theorems

 \section{Proofs of the Main Theorems}

-In this section, we combine our study of horizontal and vertical automorphisms in order to prove Theorem (A), (B), (C), and (D) of the introduction.
+In this section, we combine our study of horizontal and vertical components of $\Aut_X^0$ in order to prove Theorem (A), (B), (C), and (D) of the introduction.
 Moreover, we recall how the non-existence of global vector fields on K3 surfaces follows from Theorem (D).
 Let us prove Claim (i).
 Since $f$ is not isotrivial, we have $\Ker(f_*) \cong \mu_{p^n}$ for some $n \geq 0$ by Lemma \ref{connsub}.
-Moreover, by Proposition \ref{Propelliptic}, Proposition \ref{Proprational} and Theorem \ref{mainrational}, the group of horizontal automorphisms $\im(f_*)$ is trivial unless possibly in the cases described in Theorem \ref{mainrational} (ii).
+Moreover, by Proposition \ref{Propelliptic}, Proposition \ref{Proprational} and Theorem \ref{mainrational}, the horizontal component $\im(f_*)$ is trivial unless possibly in the cases described in Theorem \ref{mainrational} (ii).
 In these latter cases, we have $\Aut_X^0 \cong \im(f_*) \subseteq \mu_p$, so $h^0(X,T_X) \leq 1$ holds in every case.

 As for Claim (ii), assume that the generic fiber of $f$ is ordinary or that $f$ admits no multiple fibers, and that $h^0(X,T_X) \geq 2$.
 Then, by Lemma \ref{connsub} and Corollary \ref{corollarymain}, we have $\Ker(f_*)^0 \in \{\mu_{p^n},M_n,E\}$ where $n \geq 0$ and $E$ is an elliptic curve, so $\im(f_*)$ has to be non-trivial.
 Now, Proposition \ref{Propelliptic}, Proposition \ref{Proprational} and Theorem \ref{mainrational} imply that $X$ is either ruled over an elliptic curve, an Abelian surface isogeneous to a product of elliptic curves, bielliptic with $\omega_X \cong \OO_X$, or an elliptic surface $f: X \to \PP^1$ with a unique singular fiber, without multiple fibers, and with supersingular generic fiber.
 In the first case, we have described the automorphism scheme in Example \ref{ruled}.
 In particular, we have seen that $h^0(X,T_X) \leq 4$ holds.
 In the second and third case, we have $h^0(X,T_X) = 2$ by Proposition \ref{Propelliptic}.
-In the fourth case, the group of vertical automorphism $\Ker(f_*)^0$ is trivial by Theorem \ref{Main} and the group of horizontal automorphisms $\im(f_*)$ fixes a point on $\PP^1$ and thus $\im(f_*) \subseteq \GG_a \rtimes \GG_m$.
+In the fourth case, the vertical component $\Ker(f_*)^0$ is trivial by Theorem \ref{Main} and the horizontal component $\im(f_*)$ fixes a point on $\PP^1$ and thus $\im(f_*) \subseteq \GG_a \rtimes \GG_m$.
 In particular, we have $\im(f_*)[F] \subseteq \GG_a \rtimes \GG_m[F] = \alpha_p \rtimes \mu_p$.
 Now, Theorem \ref{mainrational} shows that $\im(f_*)[F] = \alpha_p$, hence $h^0(X,T_X) \leq 1$, so this case does not occur.

 Finally, Claim (iii) is Example \ref{importantexample}.

 Assume first that $\im(f_*)$ is non-trivial.
 Then, by Proposition \ref{Propelliptic}, Proposition \ref{Proprational} and Theorem \ref{mainrational}, we have $\Aut_X^0 \cong \im(f_*) \cong \mu_p$ with $p \in \{2,3\}$.
 If $\im(f_*)$ is trivial, then $\Aut_X^0 \cong \Ker(f_*) \cong \mu_{p^n}$ for some $n \geq 0$ by Lemma \ref{connsub}.
 This proves Theorem (B).